tayapro/wizy/README.md

            (contains the 5 best players).
 A user can have a few records in the list of champions. <br >
            If a user refreshes the outcome page of the game multiple times, the champions page will not display any duplicates (the localStorage will also not contain duplicates).
    </details>

-## Main JS features

-- _Dispatcher event handler function_, where using the corresponding onloading page js functions redirect to to the required HTML page based on the URL.
-- The WIZY application utilizes `throw new Error` statement for error handling to gracefully manage unexpected conditions and provide informative feedback, contributing to a more reliable and user-friendly experience.
-- WIZY app is a project without server-side storage and _use localStorage to store pairs: key and value_.
-  LocalStorage enables data to persist across page reloads and sessions.
-It offers a simple and efficient method for storing user preferences, game scores, or settings directly in the user's browser.

-  - **Username** localStorage record has `{Username: NAME}` format, where `NAME` is a string with 2 to 10 characters.
-    The username will be changed to a new one every time, then they fill the username and click `Play` button on the landing WIZY page.

-  - **Complexity** localStorage record has `{Complexity: NUMBER}` format, where `NUMBER` is a integer between 0 and 2.
-    0 is easy level, 1 is middle complexity level, 2 is hard level.
-    The selected complexity level on `Rules` page is saved on localStorage and displayed on the game's outcome page as current level for new game. <br >
-    If the user wants to play a new game at the same level, they can do so, just click `Play` button.
-    Alternatively, users can change the complexity and click the `Play` button to start a new game at the chosen level of complexity on the game's outcome page.

-  - **Champions** localStorage record has `Champions` as key and array of 5 objects with following structure:
-    `{name: USERNAME, score: SCORE_NUMBER, timeStamp: TIMESTAMP_NUMBER}` as value, where `USERNAME` is string, `SCORE_NUMBER` is total score number less 1000, `TIMESTAMP_NUMBER` - Unix epoch time. <br >
-    The initial champions list is read and downloaded from the `champions` array in `champions.js` file.
-If a user achieves a score better than the minimum score in this list, they will be added to the champions list.
-The list will be updated
-    (contains the 5 best players).
-A user can have a few records in the list of champions. <br >
-    If a user refreshes the outcome page of the game multiple times, the champions page will not display any duplicates (the localStorage will also not contain duplicates).

-> [!NOTE]
-> There is no need to clean up localStorage before writing data because it will overwrite the `Username` and `Complexity` records.
-The `Champions` record will be updated based on a user's scores.

 # Technologies